A ventriculoperitoneal (VP) shunt is a medical device that relieves pressure on the brain caused by the accumulation of fluid.

 - impaired vision

-Diagnosis of hydrocephalus can be confirmed through imaging tests.
-Ultrasound, computed tomography (CT) scans, and magnetic resonance imaging (MRI) are tools used to view the cavities and tissues within the brain.
-Testing will show if areas of the brain are filled with more fluid than normal.
+Imaging tests can confirm the diagnosis of hydrocephalus.
+Ultrasound, CT scans, and MRI scans allow doctors to view the cavities and tissues within the brain.
+Testing will show if areas of the brain contain more fluid than normal.

-The placement of a ventriculoperitoneal shunt is performed under general anesthesia.
-You will be asleep during the surgery and will not experience pain.
+Doctors typically perform the placement of a VP shunt while a patient is under general anesthesia.
+You’ll be asleep during the surgery and won’t experience pain.
 The entire procedure takes about 90 minutes.

 Speak to your medical care team about preoperative food and drink restrictions.
-Older children and adults are generally required to fast for at least eight hours prior to surgery.
-Infants and toddlers may only need to stop eating baby formula and solid foods six hours before surgery, but can usually drink water until four hours before the scheduled procedure.
+Older children and adults may need to fast for at least eight hours prior to surgery.
+Infants and toddlers may only need to stop eating baby formula and solid foods six hours before surgery, but they can usually drink water until four hours before the scheduled procedure.
 In all cases, these instructions should be reviewed with your surgical team.

-The surgical nurse will shave the area behind your ear will be shaved in preparation for shunting, as this is the area in which the catheters are inserted.
+The surgical nurse will shave the area behind your ear in preparation for shunting, as this is where they will place the catheter.
 Catheters are thin, flexible tubes used to drain excess fluid.
 A surgeon will make a tiny incision behind the ear and will also drill a small hole in the skull.
-One catheter is threaded into the brain through this opening.
-The other catheter goes behind your ear and is subcutaneous, meaning it is placed under the skin.
+They will then thread one catheter into the brain through this opening.
+The other catheter goes behind your ear and is subcutaneous, meaning it resides under the skin.
 This tube travels down to your chest and abdomen, allowing excess CSF to drain into the abdominal cavity, where your body absorbs it.
-Your surgeon will attach a tiny pump to both catheters and place it under the skin behind your ear.
-The pump will automatically activate to remove fluid when pressure in the skull increases.
-It may even be possible to program the pump, also called a valve, may be programmable to activate when the fluid increases to a predetermined volume.
+Your surgeon may attach a tiny pump to both catheters and place it under the skin behind your ear.
+The pump will automatically activate to remove fluid when the pressure in the skull increases.
+It may even be possible to program the pump, also called a valve, to activate when the fluid increases to a certain volume.

-During your hospitalization, the hospital staff will monitor your heart rate and blood pressure will be monitored frequently, and your doctor will administer preventive antibiotics.
-Your doctor will make sure the shunt is working properly before you are discharged.
+During your hospitalization, the hospital staff will monitor your heart rate and blood pressure, and your doctor will administer preventive antibiotics.
+Your doctor will make sure the shunt is working properly before you leave.

 Placement of a shunt is a very safe procedure.
-However, possible risks may occur during or after the procedure.
+However, complications can occur during or after the procedure.
 Risks associated with any surgical procedure include excessive bleeding and infection.
 You might also experience adverse reactions to anesthesia, such as breathing difficulties, changes in heart rate, or changes in blood pressure levels.

-There are rare risks specific to ventriculoperitoneal shunting that can be serious and potentially life threatening if left untreated, including:
+There are rare risks specific to VP shunting that can be serious and potentially life-threatening if left untreated, including: